adrianskelton/Project1/README.md

 ### Future Implementations

-What features would you like to implement in the future on your site?
-Would you like to add more pages, or create login functionality?
-Add these plans here.
+I would like to more review which would be changed everytime the landing page is visited.

 ### Accessibility